Ahmad44452/chat-app-with-activemq/README.md

     npm run npm-install-scripts
     </code>

-4. Edit `server/activemqClient.js` and `client/src/ActiveMQ/client.tsx` to set the broker URL as needed.
+4. Edit `client/src/ActiveMQ/client.tsx` to set the broker URL as needed.

-5. Start node server

-   `npm run server`

-6. Start client
+5. Start client

    `npm run client`

-7. Access the client in a browser
+6. Access the client in a browser